PART 2 https://www.youtube.com/watch?v=JfY1IQyCEVk

 McClure #1 Mine about 30 years ago.
 One of the deepest, largest, and most dangerous mines in the country.Known as a 'Hot" mine- This mine released over 3 million cubic yards of explosive methane gas per day.
 It had at least 1 fatality per year for every year it was open.
 In 1983 it made national news when it exploded and 7 were killed including the first woman killed in a mining disaster.

-My cousin gave me this rare, never-before seen footage ten years ago, hoping I could use it to show people the brutality of coal mining-underground, particularly Long-Wall mines is not much better than blasting off mountaintops.
-It still produces acid mine runoff, in addition to surface subsidence, it is extremely dangerous-the workers are wearing no breathing protection, nor ear protection, they are surrounded by dangers of electrocution, rock falls, explosions, being crushed to death, being ground up like meat, and a dozen other ways to die in a mine...The Upper Big Branch Mine explosion (2010) was a Long-Wall mine and the deadliest since this mine blew in 1983.
+My cousin gave me this rare, never-before seen footage ten years ago, hoping I could use it to show people the brutality of coal mining-underground; -the workers are wearing no breathing protection, no ear protection, they are surrounded by dangers of electrocution, rock falls, methane explosions, being crushed to death, being ground up like meat (should they accidentally touch the conveyor belt, as was one of the many deaths in this particular mine), and a dozen other ways to die in a mine...The Upper Big Branch Mine explosion (2010) was a Long-Wall mine and the deadliest since this mine blew in 1983.